FreeZmaR/go-project-layout/readme.md

 - [Internal Layer](internal/readme.md)
 - [Config Layer](config/readme.md)

-For root directory, I'd like to use files that are responsible for the service and help to use this service.
+For the root directory, I would like to use files that are responsible for the service and help to use this service.
 In my example, I use `Makefile` and `docker-compose.yml` files.
 Usually you want to open root directory and use something quickly.
 Also in the golang service you can use `go.mod` and `go.sum` files.

 ## Project Example

-In this project, I will show you how to use the project structure and how to use DI in Golang.
+In this project, I show you how to use the project structure and how to use DI in Golang.
-For example, I will use a simple application that will have two applications: `inbox` and `outbox`.
+For example, I use a simple payment service that have two applications: `inbox` and `outbox`.

-The `inbox` application will be responsible for handling request on creating *payment transaction* from the user, and the `outbox` application will be responsible for handling request for showing *payment transaction* from the user.
+The `inbox` application responsible for handling requests for creating *payment transaction* from the user, and the `outbox` application responsible for handling requests for showing *payment transaction* from the user.

-For this example, I will use the `http` server, using the `http` server I'll show you how you can use versioning and why you should use `uber.fx`.
+For this example, I use the `http` server, to show how you can use versioning and why you should use `uber.fx`.

 P.S.
-I will not describe the application logic in detail, I will only show the structure of the application and how to use DI in Golang.
-Some time you can see not optimized code, because the goal was to show project structure.
+I'm not describe the application logic in details, I only try to show the structure of the application and how to use DI in Golang.
+Sometimes you can see not optimized code or solutions, because the goal was to show project structure.